Regulatory, Pricing and Reimbursement

 Penalties for noncompliance vary depending on the infringement, and whether it is a one-time violation, or a repetitive one (in which case, the double amount of the penalty is usually levied).
 Penalties represent monetary sanctions, levied at the discretion of the penalizing bodies, within a certain range, whereas minimum and maximum amounts are set forth in the LMPHM.
 For different infringements, penalties may range between BGN 750 (appr.
-EUR 380) and BGN 150 000 (appr.
-EUR 76 000).
+EUR 380) and BGN 150,000 (appr.
+EUR 76,000).
 In case the infringer is a legal entity, sanctions are triple the amount envisaged for the respective infringement.
-Additional ancillary sanctions in the form of pecuniary measures are also levied in cases of serious violations, whereas these include (possible) suspension of an authorization, a license or a permit, deprivation in favour of the State of products and equipment used by the infringer, or such subject of the infringement, prohibition to exercise professional activities for up to 2 years, etc. For the purposes of the administrative penal procedures, the regulatory authorities partner with the customs, the revenue and internal affairs authorities.
+Additional ancillary sanctions in the form of pecuniary measures are also levied in cases of serious violations, whereas these include (possible) suspension of an authorisation, a license or a permit, deprivation in favour of the State of products and equipment used by the infringer, or such subject of the infringement, prohibition to exercise professional activities for up to 2 years, etc. For the purposes of the administrative penal procedures, the regulatory authorities partner with the customs, the revenue and internal affairs authorities.

 10. Is there a national healthcare system?
 If so, how is it administered and funded?